xyhaoo/rtsync/README.md

-An implementation of tunasync in Rust, so it‘s called rsync(rust implemented tunasync).
+An implementation of tunasync in Rust, so it‘s called rtsync(rust implemented tunasync).